newtype 0.6.3

 Extending Your Types

-Since the alias is a partial struct, you can add custom members:
+Since the alias is a partial type, you can add custom members:

 [newtype<Vector3>]